tfpk/lifetimekata/exercises/00_welcome/README.md

 *(This section is review, and may be familiar to some readers.
  If you already know what a reference is, you can skip it.)*

-If you've been using rust for a while, you've likely already encountered references.
+If you've been using Rust for a while, you've likely already encountered references.
 For every type `T`, there are two types of references to it:

  - `&T`: A shared reference (often called a shared borrow) of `T`.
 You can have